CloudCannon/documentation/_editing/5_front_matter.md

 {% endraw %}
 {% endhighlight %}

+Don't forget the "s" character at the end of your array name.

 The second is to have your data in a Collection.
 Let's say we have a Collection of products, the select box will be populated with items from the products Collection.

 #### Front Matter